Byfleet: Motor racing

 Brooklands' record-breaking racing driver J G Parry-Thomas and Bert Denly, motorcycle racer, lived in Byfleet in the 1920s and the renowned race-tuner Robin Jackson lived at St George's Hill and had an engineering works in Byfleet after World War II.
-Also post-war, Brooklands' engineer Francis Beart had a small workshop in High Road and specialised in tuning Norton motorcycles.
+Also post-war, Brooklands' engineer Francis Beart had a small workshop in High Road, from 1947 to 1956/57, specialising in tuning Norton motorcycles.
+Beart had also been a record-breaking motorcyclist at Brooklands, holding the Test Hill record on a Grindlay Peerless.

 After World War 2, the village became a greater centre for automotive-related businesses, garages, showrooms and workshops and these included post-war racing driver Duncan Hamilton's racing workshop and car showroom in the west end of High Road, the base for his successful C-type Jaguar victory at Le Mans in 1953.
-The modern 'Cobb House' in Oyster Lane is presumed to have been named in memory of record-breaking racing driver John Cobb who lived in Esher and the modern 'Birkin Court' in Chertsey Road is assumed to commemorate another racing driver, Tim Birkin.

 Sporting venues

-During July 2012 Byfleet became a host of the London 2012 Olympic Games when the men's, and ladies, road race passed through the village.
-The races took place on 28th (men's), and 29th (ladies), of July 2012.
+During July 2012 Byfleet became a host of the London 2012 Olympic Games when the road cycle races passed through the village.
+The races took place on 28th (men's), and 29th (women's), of July 2012.
 The route passed west along the A245, Parvis Road, from Weybridge towards West Byfleet.
 The route was lined with London 2012 Olympic banners, making the event a real spectacle as it passed through.